Ttokkime/Projects/README.md

 # Projects
-This repository provides an overview of the projects I have done throughout high school.
+This repository provides an overview of the projects I, Jamie Lee, have done throughout high school.

 ### 1. Cybersecurity Research Lab